jbeard4/SCION/README.md

 * `gen(event)`, which adds an event to the Statechart's outer queue
 * `raise(event)`, which adds an event to the Statechart's inner queue

-For semantics, see <!-- TODO: the SCXML specification, and my thesis. -->
+For semantics, see [TODO: the SCXML specification, and my thesis.]

 ## Instantiation